There are many reasons why I believe in gelatin for gut healing.

 After I made your bone broth, I put it in the fridge because there was so much leftover.
 When I woke up in the morning to make a cup, I was so grossed out.
 There was a huge layer of fat sitting on top.
 Is that normal?

 The answer is this: Yes, it’s normal.
 Yes, you should use it.
-And yes, it’s where a lot of the broth “magic” is hidden.
+And yes, this is the broth “magic.”
 (Also, vegetable broth does not have this, which is – in my opinion – 99% why it lacks flavor.
 Fat = flavor, mmmmmkay?)
 The only caveat to this is if you are not using super high-quality meat and bones because then the (new-ish) fear is that your broth could be hurting you more than helping.

 According to the Townsend Letter (which is highly respected),

-In Gelatin in Nutrition and Medicine, Dr. Gotthoffer displays the findings of several gelatin surveys that were conducted from the late 1800s to the mid-1900s.
+In Gelatin in Nutrition and Medicine, Dr. Gotthoffer displays the findings of several gelatin surveys from the late 1800s to the mid-1900s.
 According to that same article via Townsend Letter,

 ….one general area of health prescription clearly comes to the fore, and that is digestion.
 Most notably, he refers to over 30 years of research on gelatin’s ability to improve the digestion of milk.
 In the early 1900s gelatin was therefore recommended as an ingredient in infant formula, to decrease allergic reactions, colic and respiratory ailments.
 Gelatin was also reported to increase the digestibility of beans and meat (which gives credence to the practice of serving meat with gravy).
 It was also found that gelatin increased the utilization of the protein in wheat, oats and barley, all gluten containing grains.